bmuschko/gradle-kubernetes-plugin/README.md

 ## Adding New Projects

-Developers should place their projects under the `projects` directory and model that projects `build.gradle` file on existing projects.
+Developers should place their projects under the `projects` directory and model that projects `build.gradle` file, if applicable, on existing projects.
 Placing the project here will have it built automatically as part of this multi-project build.

 ## Jacoco, ErrorProne, Checkstyle, PMD, and FindBugs support